develop-me/bootcamp--week-07-08--laravel/challenges/07-forms/README.md

 - Add a search form to your [navigation bar](https://getbootstrap.com/docs/4.4/components/navbar/#forms).
 It should submit the query as a `GET` request.
 It should then search all of your owners to match against first or last name.
 You'll want to use a [`like` clause](https://laravel.com/docs/master/queries#where-clauses).
 It should display the matching users in a list.
     - **You should already have a template for listing owners that you can reuse**

+- Add some *client*-side validation logic to your forms